apache/airflow/docs/concepts.rst

 methods.

 It is also possible to override the ``orm_deserialize_value`` method which is used for deserialization when recreating ORM XCom object.
-This happens everytime we query the XCom table, for example when we want to populate XCom list view in webserver.
+This happens every time we query the XCom table, for example when we want to populate XCom list view in webserver.
 By default Airflow will use ``BaseXCom.orm_deserialize_value`` method which returns the value stored in Airflow database.
 In this way Airflow is avoiding unnecessary requests that may occur in custom ``deserialize`` methods of custom XCom backend.